bonniepeng2002/Livi/DEVLOG.md

 - Fixed a horrible, confusing bug by reverting to an old commit, and recreating the necessary files
 - Created TextInput component

+### April 24:
+- Ah it's been a while...
+I love this project but I definitely don't have enough time :o
+- Made the listings screen look more like the designs
+- Created title component
+- Created dropdown
+- Created modal

 ### Next Up:

 - make components